 Typically, a 2 month old will still be having between 3 and 6 naps a day.

-TIP: Swaddling is still important at this age to make your little one feel safe and secure while sleeping and it helps to control the Moro reflex which can startle babies awake in the early months.
+REMEMBER: Swaddling is still important at this age to make your little one feel safe and secure while sleeping and it helps to control the Moro Reflex which can startle babies awake in the early months.

 How Long Should A 2 Month Old Baby Nap For?